GoogleChrome/web.dev/src/site/content/en/building-a-split-button-component/index.md

 [Logical properties](/learn/css/logical-properties/) do all the complex work.
 Here's the list of logical properties used:
-- `display: inline-flex`
+- `display: inline-flex` creates an inline flex element.
-- `padding-block` and `padding-inline` as a pair, instead of `padding` shorthand, get the benefits of padding the logical sides
+- `padding-block` and `padding-inline` as a pair, instead of `padding` shorthand, get the benefits of padding the logical sides.
 - `border-end-start-radius` and
   [friends](https://drafts.csswg.org/css-logical/#border-radius-properties) will
-  round corners based on document direction
+  round corners based on document direction.
-- `inline-size`
+- `inline-size` rather than `width` ensures the size isn't tied to physical dimensions.
-- `border-inline-start`
+- `border-inline-start` adds a border to the start, which might be on the right or the left depending on script direction.

 {% Video
   src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/lNn1KXfw1GprPJa9RFHO.mp4",